reactioncommerce/reaction/README.md

 http://reactioncommerce.com

-Here you can launch a test shop, launched as a Docker container.
+At http://reactioncommerce.com you can launch a test shop, launched as a Docker container. *note: these are test shops, and not for production.*

 The Docker image is automatically built at the [Ongo Works public Docker repo](https://index.docker.io/u/ongoworks/), on any repository changes.
 We're working on functionality to allow selectable Reaction/Docker images in the future.

+Your test shops help us in developing [Launchdock](https://github.com/ongoworks/launchdock), the docker container management application we are building to deploy Reaction shops with.

 ---